CN3ves/DataScienceNotes/pages/python.md

 # Import the function inv(), which is in the linalg subpackage of the scipy package.
 from scipy.linalg import inv as my_inv
 ```
+# Built-in Math Methods

+We won't cover it here, but you should know that the Python standard library includes a robust math module that will give you common functions like math.floor() and math.sqrt() and constants like math.pi and math.e.
+You can read more in the [math module docs](https://docs.python.org/3.5/library/math.html).

 # NumPy